-Like it pretty much felt like someone took everyone from Disneyland, airlifted them to Arizona, and dropped them into this canyon.
+It seemed like everyone from Disneyland was airlifted to Arizona and dropped into this canyon.

 BUT!
 It is absolutely stunning.
 So, if I did go back, I would probably go during the off season (mid-October to mid-March), later in the day (our guide said the afternoon tours were usually pretty empty), or go to Lower Antelope.
-You don’t get those beautiful light beams with any of those options, but, I would’ve enjoyed it so much more!
+You won’t get those beautiful light beams, but I would’ve enjoyed it so much more!
 Or, I would just try and find a free one somewhere – it seems like there are plenty in Utah.

 And so, that’s my take.
 It’s a beautiful place, but I would’ve skipped it altogether had I known what it would actually be like.

 I’ve heard that Antelope Canyon X is actually a much less crowded option, so that could be something to look into, as well!

 Wire Pass Canyon is a little further north in Utah, but also looks like a good option.

 Although, again – you don’t get the light beams with Antelope Canyon X, Lower Antelope Canyon, or Wire Pass Canyon.
 But you will get more solitude!
 Just depends what you’re after.